“Equipping churches for prison ministry, Education on criminal justice issues and Advocacy for reform.”

 Reverend Dr. H. William Green

-William is retired after 41 years of pastoral ministry in the United Methodist Church.
-He has been involved with the Ministries since its beginning and has served on the Board of Directors, led several fundraising campaigns, and received the Cross and Key Award in 2002 for meritorious service.
-He led Disciple Bible Study for 12 years at the North Carolina Correctional Institute for Women in Raleigh, NC.
-He received the Community Volunteer of the Year Award in 2003.
-William and his wife, Polly Jo, live in Cary, NC.
-William enjoys biblical storytelling and is a member of the Network of Biblical Storytellers.
+William is a retired United Methodist pastor, having served 41 years of pastoral ministry in the North Carolina Conference.
+William received the Cross and Key Award in 2002 for meritorious service in prison ministry.
+He taught Disciple Bible Study at the North Carolina Correctional Institute for 12 years and received the Community Volunteer of the year award from NCCIW in 2003.
+William is a graduate of Catawba College, B.A. in 1974.
+He received his M.Div. from Duke Divinity School in 1977 and his D.Min. from Emory University in 1993.
+William and his wife, Polly Jo, live in Cary, NC and attend Peak UMC in Apex, NC.
+William enjoys biblical storytelling and swimming.
 Polly Jo enjoys art and is the founder of Heart’s Desire Art Journey.
 They both enjoy taking long walks together with their rescue dog, Gracie Jo.
-William and Polly Jo attend Southeast Raleigh Table.
-Education: Catawba College, BA 1974, Duke Divinity School, M.Div.
-1977, Emory University, Doctor of Ministry 1993.

 Darlene Phillips, Administrator